Meetings of the Executive

-Including the Leader, there are 9 members of the Executive: the Leader, two Deputy Leaders and six Executive Members each with a special responsibility for a particular area - Adult Services, Arts and Leisure, Children's Services, Environment, Finance and Human Resources, and Neighbourhood Services.
+Including the Leader, there are 9 members of the Executive: the Leader, two Deputy Leaders and six Executive Members each with a special responsibility for a particular area - Adult Health and Wellbeing, Culture and Leisure, Children's Services, Environment, Finance and Human Resources, and Neighbourhood Services.

 The Executive is responsible for implementing the budgetary and policy framework and has full authority in this respect.
 This means that most of its decisions do not need Council approval.
 Where, however, it is proposing changes to the framework these must be submitted to the Council for determination.

 There is a Standing Consultative Panel, which has a invitation to attend the public meetings of the Executive.
 Members of the panel can speak at these meetings and can make propositions.
 However, only the Executive Members can vote on proposals and so they have the power to make decisions.

 The members of the Executive are all from the majority party in the Council.
 The Executive plus the Consultative Panel is a politically balanced group reflecting the political balance of the Council.

 Key decisions can only be taken by the Executive at its public meetings.
 A key decision is one which either has a significant impact on the local community living in two or more wards or has major financial implications.
 In Manchester, although there are exceptions and qualifications, this is defined as involving expenditure / income of more than £500,000 or 10% of the particular service budget (subject to a minimum limit of £50,000).